spedapalli/ml-ai-projects/lifesciences/gene-exp-4-tumor/README.md

 #### Results

 Based on the below Accuracy (true predictions over all predictions) scores, XGBoostClassifier is the most accurate with a 91.9% accuracy.
-XGB model also does better in terms of other metrics as the below table shows, with precision (true +ves over predicted (true and false) +ves) of 99.39% over 90.75%, Recall of 92.55% over 88.2% and f1-score of 95.5% over 87.9%.
+XGB model also does better in terms of other metrics as the below table shows, with precision (true +ves over predicted (true and false) +ves) of 99.39% over 90.75%, Recall of 92.55% over 88.2% and f1-score aka false alarms of 95.5% over 87.9%.
 The model does address our need to identify the potential tumor fo given set of gene expressions.
 Hence, we recommend the **XGBoost with PCA** model, which is the next most accurate model.

 | Metric / Model | Random Forest | XGBoost |
 | -------------- | ------------- | ------- |